kwurst/CS-448/Syllabus.md

 ## Prerequisites
 * CS 343 Software Construction, Design and Architecture
-* CS 348 Software Process Management (Corequisite)
+* CS 348 Software Process Management
-* CS 373 Operating Systems
+* CS 373 Operating Systems (corequisite)
-* CS 443 Software Quality Assurance and Testing
+* CS 443 Software Quality Assurance and Testing (corequisite)

 This course has a prerequisite of CS 343 - Software Construction, Design and Architecture.
 I expect that you understand good software design and construction principles, can read code and comprehend the design of a system, can design and build software as part of a larger system using good design principles.

-This course has a prerequisite or corequisite of CS 348 – Software Process Management.
-You will either have (or be developing) some familiarity with the software development process, with some team processes, collaboration tools, and will use them as your team works on its project during this semester.
+This course has a prerequisite of CS 348 – Software Process Management.
+You will either have some familiarity with the software development process, with some team processes, collaboration tools, and will use them as your team works on its project during this semester.

-This course has a prerequisite of CS 373 - Operating Systems.
-I expect you to understand some of the problems of large, concurrent systems that manage system resources, as the system we are developing will be using concurrency.
+This course has a prerequisite or corequisite of CS 373 - Operating Systems.
+I expect you to understand (or be learning) some of the problems of large, concurrent systems that manage system resources, as the system we are developing will be using concurrency.

-This course has a prerequisite of CS 443 - Software Quality Assurance and Testing.
+This course has a prerequisite or corequisite of CS 443 - Software Quality Assurance and Testing.
 I expect you to be able to develop and implement appropriate test cases, and be able to use test automation systems.

+In addition, I expect you to have taken the following (or their equivalents):
-CS 373 required CS 282 - UNIX System Programming.
+ * CS 282 - UNIX System Programming.
 I expect you to have some familitarity with command-line interfaces and low-level systems coding.

-CS 343 and CS 282 required CS 242 – Data Structures.
+ * CS 242 – Data Structures.
 I expect that you have a solid background in fundamental data structures, such as lists, queues and trees, know how to use them and how to implement them, and when to select a data structure for a particular problem.
 I also expect you to be a proficient coder and debugger.

-CS 348 required CM 110 – Public Speaking.
+ * CM 110 – Public Speaking.
 You should be able to structure and give a professional-quality presentation.

-CS 348 required UR 230 – Technology, Public Policy and Urban Society.
+ * PH 134 - Computing Ethics or UR 230 – Technology, Public Policy and Urban Society.
 I expect that you are able to evaluate the course project for ethical and professional considerations, and write a well-constructed, well-reasoned, and well-supported analysis.

-CS 343 and CS 373 required EN 252 – Technical Writing.
+ * EN 252 – Technical Writing.
 You should be able to write professionally.
 You should be able to write professional-quality reports, memos and documentation.

 ***If you are missing any of this background, you should not take this course.***